joshkoenig/relucantlywithher.com/_pages/the-stakes-are-high.md

 ## Scenarios

 If you feel the need to use the stick instead of the carrot, here are my top concerns with a Trump presidency.
 I've grouped them by degree of likelihood.
-Depending on your temperment (or that of whoever you're attempting to sway) you may find the more or less extreme/likely considerations resonate.
+Depending on your temperament (or that of whoever you're attempting to sway) you may find the more or less extreme/likely considerations resonate.
 Feel free to preach your own dark future as well.
 There's plenty of material to work from.

-### Virtualy Certain Calamity
+### Virtually Certain Calamity

 Here are a things that are guaranteed to happen if Donald Trump becomes president: